Design starts with strategy

 HAA organises the process of briefing, designing, delivering using RIBA best practice.
 Our approach is outlined below.

-Once we have agreed the project brief with you and have measured survey drawings in hand, the fun part begins:
+Once we have agreed the project brief with you and have measured survey drawings in hand, the fun part begins.

-At Concept Design stage, we produce hand drawn sketches or CAD drawings and 3D models to illustrate the design proposals with plans, elevations, photos of relevant design precedents, and internal and external perspective views.
+At Concept Design stage, we produce hand drawn sketches or CAD drawings and sometimes 3D models to illustrate the design proposals with plans, elevations, photos of relevant design precedents, and internal and external perspective views.

 The objective of this stage is to explore possible options and propose solutions to arrive at a scheme that fulfils your aspirations, and which is likely to get planning permission and can be achieved within your budget.